Lady Jeanne Campbell: Personal life

 Campbell was twice married and known for her many lovers.
 Reportedly, she had affairs with Nikita Khrushchev, Fidel Castro, U.S. President John F. Kennedy, Randolph Churchill, the son of Prime Minister Winston Churchill, Oswald Mosley, Ian Fleming, and Henry Luce II, the founder of Time magazine.
 She was first married to the American writer Norman Mailer (1923–2007) in 1962.
 He described her as "a remarkable girl, almost as interesting, complex and Machiavellian" as himself.
 Gore Vidal asked her why she became involved with Mailer and she replied "Because I never slept with a Jew before."
 Before their 1963 divorce, they were the parents of Kate Mailer (b.
 1962), who is a writer and an actress.

 In 1967, she married her second husband, John Sergeant Cram III (1932–2007), a grandson of John Sergeant Cram and Anthony Joseph Drexel Jr., and great-grandson of railroad tycoon Jay Gould.
 They divorced in 1968 after becoming the parents of Cusi Cram (b.
 1967), who is also an actress, a Herrick-prize-winning playwright, and an Emmy-nominated writer for the children's animated television program, Arthur.
 However, it was later revealed that Cusi was not Cram's daughter, but, in fact, the daughter of a Bolivian ambassador to the United Nations.

 Campbell died on 4 June 2007.
 Her funeral was held at St. Joseph's Church on 6th Avenue in New York City.

 In popular culture

 Campbell was the basis for "the bitch" in Norman Mailer's 1965 novel, An American Dream.
 The novel was controversial at the time for its portrayal and treatment of women, including the protagonist's murder of his estranged wife, a high society woman.

+In the 2021 mini-series A Very British Scandal, she was played by Albertine Kotting McMillan.